CFSAN-Biostatistics/snp-mutator/docs/usage.rst

                           reproducible. (default: None)
     -p INT, --pool INT    Choose variants from a pool of eligible positions of the specified size (default: 0)
+    -g INT, --group INT   Group size.
+When greater than zero, this parameter chooses a new pool of positions for each group of replicates. (default: None)
     -m, --mono            Create monomorphic alleles (default: False) -v FILE, --vcf FILE   Output VCF file. (default: None) --version             show program's version number and exit